-(Jean already looked down, and in dialogue, she basically repeats a variation on John's remark) Example #2: You Repeat In Dialogue Correct INT.
+(Jean already looked down and in Dialogue she basically repeats a variation on John's remark) Example #2: You Repeat In Dialogue Correct INT.
 RIVER - DAY Toes over the edge.
 Jean looks down eighty feet to the water and a tremor runs down her leg.
 John nods support. (with the tremor we know Jean's nervous - John's line was a cliché, so removed it) You Rewrite As You Write Your First Draft While you are writing your first draft, there is a tendency to jump back to make changes to earlier lines in your script because it is less stressful than the original thinking your plowing through.
 Never go back, no matter how bad your original words were.
-They are a place holder for the countless rewrites you will have AFTER your first draft is complete.
+They are really a place holder for the countless rewrites you will have AFTER your first draft is complete.
 If you start going back to improve your previous words - You will never finish your script.
 Why: After the outline (Zero Draft) your goal as a writer is to quickly get the skeleton of the First Draft down, so the creative process can begin.
-You Tell How A Character Feels, Instead Of Showing Feelings Why: By showing how a character feels, you draw the reader/audience into actively participating because they come to their own conclusion about why a character is acting the way they are.
-EXT./INT.
+You Tell How A Character Feels, Instead Of Showing Feelings Why: By showing how a character feels you draw the reader/audience into actively participating because they come to their own conclusion about why a character is acting the way they are.
+Example #1: You Tell How A Character Feels, Instead Of Showing Feelings EXT./INT.
 HOUSE - NIGHT John stumbles and staggers through the front door holding his head.
 He vomits on the family dog.
 JOHN Oh God!
 Never again.